debrej2021/CI_CD-Pipeline-Assign/README.md

 I added a Webhook to trigger a new build when ever changes pushed to repo I also configured the email to send out notifications .

+ I had to also create a Python virtual environment and also allow inbound for ports 8080 and 5000 for the EC2 , I could have gone for any cloud jenkins provider but wanted to create something scratch

 **PLEASE NOTE - I AM NOT INCLUDING ANY PASSWORDS / USERIDS For safety , if required I can send through . right now uploading on Vlearn http://54.203.39.4:8080/